Skip to main content Skip to footer

 • Training is provided to colleagues to make sure tenants with specific requirements are supported when requesting an out-of-hours repair.

-• The remaining 3 recommendations to investigate the reason for abandoned calls, review of the out of hours policy and increasing the number of satisfaction surveys completed are on going with a completion due by end June 2024.
+• The remaining three recommendations to investigate the reason for abandoned calls, review of the out of hours policy and increasing the number of satisfaction surveys completed are on going with a completion due by end June 2024.

 Read the summary report and full report here.